HansMoleman/unwaning-croconic/README.md

 The following outlines what's currently being worked on and expected to roll out soon:

-1. MD5 Hashing
+1. SHA Hashing
-	* ability to hash plain-text strings using the MD5 algorithm
+	* ability to hash plain-text strings using the SHA-256(?) algorithm
 	* ...

-2. SHA Hashing
+2. RIPEMD-160 Hashing
-	* ability to hash plain-text strings using the SHA-256(?) algorithm
+	* ability to hash plain-text strings using the RIPEMD-160 algorithm
 	* ...

 3. Upgrades to XOR Hashing